wIlliam23o/wp_site/README.md

 functions/code to abort gracefully with "This file doesn't exist.".
 I don't want anyone downloading files from the root directory through some malformed url.

+I recently added a "file tracker".
+It tracks the download count for any file (not just project files).
+If someone is only downloading a 'piece' of my project, like one module, I can track that too.
+Since my site doesn't get a lot of traffic this doesn't really affect performance.
+If it does somehow change the performance of my site in the future, it can be easily disabled.

 _*Blog:*_
 ---------

 I wrote a basic blog app with tags, tag view, tag 'cloud', and pagination.
 The blog never has been the main feature on my site, so I didn't go too big with it.
 Just a place for my to jot down quick entries through django admin, or write up an HTML file (if the file is linked to an entry, its used instead of the TextField).
 It also has a 'projects' many-to-many field so I can link and projects the blog post might be related to.
-This is really for a future feature where a 'related projects' sidebar is automatically generated for the entry.
-I haven't started work on that yet.
 The blog listing and view has code-highlighting just like the projects section.

 You can browse all posts containing a certain tag (tag-view, i'm calling it), or view all tags (with a link to the tag-view).
 If the post count, or tag-view results reaches my default 'max_items' setting, the pagination will kick in.
 A navigation bar is drawn by the template with first, last, prev, next links.
 These links pass GET arguments that tell my view where to start 'slicing' my posts with 'start_index' and 'max_items'.
 All of this works together so my view can generate a 'page' of posts/tag listings complete with navigation.

+I recently added the 'related projects' feature to my blog posts, it's just a couple small links at the bottom of a post or post-preview that shows which project or projects a particular post is related to.
+So if you are reading about a project, a link to it is close by.

 _*Search:*_
 -----------

 The search feature is very basic, but it works perfectly for what I need right now.
-I used an HTML form and POST arguments to pass a search query to my search view.
+I used an HTML form and request arguments to pass a search query to my search view.
 It searches for a term (or space-separated terms) in the title, name, slug, alias, description, body, or externally linked html file.
 If anything is found, a results listing is built by my results.html template.
 If the results count reaches my max_items setting, the  pagination kicks in the same way as the blog pagination.
+I've added a few filters to the search box that limits the search to a 3 character minimum (for all space-separated terms).
+The query can't contain certain illegal characters, and can't be just a bunch of spaces.
+In fact, just adding too many spaces to an already valid query will kick it out.
+I'm not sure why people do stuff like that, probably looking for exploits, but either way the query has to be some kind of valid search.

 _*Sitemap/Robots.txt*_:
 -----------------------

 I looked into the django sitemaps library, but unfortunately it wasn't what I needed.
-Right now I'm hosting the same site at 2 different domains, so the sitemap that is generated by my view needs to reflect the domain name it's being accessed from.
+Right now I'm hosting the same site at 2 different domains, plus a test server that isn't really supposed to be public (although it wouldn't hurt anything).
+The sitemap that is generated by my view needs to reflect the domain name it's being accessed from.
 I built a very simple xml template that loops through a list of sitemap_url() items (a class I made especially for this feature) and builds the sitemap.xml.
 The list is built by my view_sitemap() view.
 It grabs the server name from the request, adds URLs for the main sections on my site, and then loops through my projects and blog entries building url links to them.
 On my test-server, a blank sitemap is served up because I don't need robots crawling a site that could possibly contain errors.
 On the production site, a nice and clean sitemap is served up for whatever domain it's being accessed through (welbornprod.com, or welbornprod.info).

 The robots.txt is served up kinda the same way, except I only needed to return a one line HttpResponse() (if you don't count the \n char.).
 On the test-server, "Disallow: /" is returned in "text/plain" so any honest robots won't crawl it.
 On the production site, "Allow: /" is returned.
 I'm not sure if I even need that much, a blank one would probably suffice, this is one of those things I plan on looking in to.
 But for now, it works.

 _*Future:*_
 -----------

 Now that I have a basic working site I plan on refining it and adding more features as I go.
 I'm looking forward to building web apps that actually 'do something', as opposed to just showing information about my projects and blog.

 _*Note:*_
 ---------
 The site is live now, I'm hosting at 2 new domains while my old one is redirecting.
 Finally, the [Joomla] site is dead.
 If you'd like to see what I have so far you can do so here:

 [welbornprod.com]